Skip to main content

 • If a sort operator is present and there are string fields, it returns a TABLE.
 Given that there is a sort operator, probably the user is interested in count.
 Query: (_sourceCategory=ic/linux/gcp) | count by %"_sourcename" | sort by _count

-• If there is a _timeslice field, it returns LINE chart type if there are numeric fields or a TABLE chart type if there are string fields.
+• If there is a _timeslice field, it returns a LINE chart type if there are numeric fields or a TABLE chart type if there are string fields.

 • If there is one string field, one numeric field, and record count is less than 6, it returns a PIE chart type.
 Query: (_sourceCategory=ic/linux/gcp) | count by %"_sourcename".